The Day Must Dawn

 The Day Must Dawn is a 1942 historical novel by the American writer Agnes Sligh Turnbull (1888–1982) set in 1777 in Hanna's Town, Pennsylvania, a frontier settlement thirty miles east of Pittsburgh.

+It is the final work among Turnbull's three Westmoreland novels set in her childhood Laurel Highlands and Allegheny Mountains of Western Pennsylvania.
+The three Westmoreland novels feature happy endings and critiques of patriarchy, religious legalism, and industrialization from a woman's perspective.
+It is considered an understudied example of Northern Appalachian fiction.

-The novel is an 18th-century pioneer romance about a Scots-Irish family living in Pennsylvania.
+The novel is an 18th-century pioneer romance about a Scotch-Irish family living in Pennsylvania.
 The mother, toughened by hardships, tries to have her daughter go east to a more civilized life.
 The novel peaks with the burning of Hanna's Town in July 1782 by British-allied American Indians led by Guyasuta.
 The story concludes with her acceptance that her daughter will marry a frontiersman and go west to even wilder country.